deeprjs/deepr/README.md

 }
 ```

-Nothing surprising here, we're just executing the `count` method on the `movies` collection.
-It will return:
+Nothing surprising here, we are just executing the `count` method on the `movies` collection.
+The query will return:

 ```json
 {